Our Mr. Sun: Synopsis

 Thermo the Magician enters to explain the carbon cycle whereby hydrogen atoms are converted into helium atoms by fusion reactions with carbon atoms.
 At 30 million degrees, one hydrogen and one carbon combine into nitrogen.
 Adding two hydrogens to the nitrogen creates oxygen.
 The oxygen combines with another hydrogen to create helium and carbon, and in the process releases energy.
 Dr. Research then mentions combining two hydrogen atoms directly into a helium atom in the proton-proton process.

 Dr. Research continues, telling how science believes the Sun started as a loose cloud of hydrogen gas compressed by gravity and this compression raised the temperature until it reached 30 million degrees and started the thermonuclear reaction.
 The nuclear reactions expand the Sun and gravity compresses it until the two forces reach a balance.
 The Sun has only used small portion of its hydrogen and has about 98% of it left which will take about 50 to 100 billion years until it is gone and the Sun dies.

 Science is depending on the Sun for the solution to man's two biggest problems, the first problem being food.
 The population of the Earth went from 500 million in 1650 to 2.5 billion in 1950.
 One out of every twenty human beings that ever existed, is currently alive today.
 Two out of every three people don't have enough to eat which is required for good health and 100 million new humans are born each year becoming a population explosion.

 Food is grown by the Sun through photosynthesis, which means putting together with light.
 Ninety-nine percent of all food and fuel is created by the Sun through photosynthesis.
-Chlorophyll is the molecule responsible for photosynthesis though science isn't exactly sire how it works.
+Chlorophyll is the molecule responsible for photosynthesis though science isn't exactly sure how it works.
 They believe chlorophyll uses sunlight to combine carbon dioxide molecules with water molecules, along with salts, to create sugars and release oxygen.
 These sugars form the bulk of a plant including its fruit.
 Most of these plants are grown in the sea as phytoplankton, which is the food source of zooplankton, which are eaten by fish.
 All animals survive on food created by the Sun through photosynthesis; either directly by eating plants, or indirectly by eating animals that eat plants.
 The Sun provided the energy for photosynthesis through its light, which was created at the Sun's core.
 It takes this light 2000 years to make it from the core to the Sun's surface and another eight minutes from the Sun's surface to the Earth.